-So here’s my version: No Sugar Added Oatmeal and Almond Cookies.
+So here’s my cookies that go perfect with coffee: No Sugar Added Oatmeal and Almond Cookies.

-These are very different from the original, and every bit as good.
-They’re easy to make, and I fooled kids and grownups who couldn’t guess that these were “healthy” cookies.
+These are very different from grandma’s cookies, but every bit as good.
+They’re easy to make, and I fooled kids and grownups who couldn’t guess that these were “healthier” cookies.

 It’s incredible how crispy they were.
 Made with natural ingredients, and sweetened with Medjool dates, they are also very nutritious.
 Perfect for snacking too.
 I see me adding a new tradition to our family.